EarlyClues/WelcomeNewHire/new_hire.md

 - Are you working outdoors?

 If not, then you probably do not qualify for "Outside Employment" Insurance.
-[See section 21.b of Definitions.Manual:357.006 "What is outside and inside?]
+[See section 21.b of Definitions.Manual:357.006 "_What is outside and inside_?]

 ### Questionnaire Policy

 Employees are required to complete a questionnaire to obtain the written approval of their managers and Ted Smith, FOIB.

 Failing to obtain approval may be cause for disciplinary action, up to and including termination of snack machine privileges.
+We understand if this may sound harsh, but trust us that it is for all of our benefit.

 ## Ownership Policy